-Date 1951 Scale 1:2,500 Source Groundsure Ltd The following are indicative of serious bomb damage on early post-WWII OS mapping: Ruins One Ruin is located in the north of the site, with three more Ruins to the west of the site.
-Ruins to the north- Clearance ✓ Several areas of clearance are located both on site and the surrounding area, predominantly north of the embankment, including commercial buildings and the clearance of the Landing Stage.
+Date 1951 Scale 1:2,500 Source Groundsure Ltd The following are indicative of serious bomb damage on early post-WWII OS mapping: Ruins ~ One Ruin is located in the north of the site, with three more Ruins to the north- west of the site.
+Clearance ✓ Several areas of clearance are located both on site and the surrounding area, predominantly north of the embankment, including commercial buildings and the clearance of the Landing Stage.

-Redevelopment ✓ Substantial redevelopment has occurred in the north-east of the site as well as the surrounding area.
-Further Observations disco occur redev to disparity of dates between these two OS maps (~35 years), it cannot be unted that some instances of redevelopment labelled on site may have in fact red before the start of WWII.
-However, it is likely that a large proportion of the velopment labelled was due to bomb damage.
-To the nature of a large proportion of the site, clearance, ruins and redevelopment ot have been recorded on the bridge itself.
+Redevelopment ~ Substantial redevelopment has occurred in the north-east of the site as well as the surrounding area.
+Further Observations • Due to disparity of dates between these two OS maps (~35 years), it cannot be discounted that some instances of redevelopment labelled on site may have in fact occurred before the start of WWII.
+However, it is likely that a large proportion of the redevelopment labelled was due to bomb damage. • Due to the nature of a large proportion of the site, clearance, ruins and redevelopment will not have been recorded on the bridge itself.
 A section of the map showing the site and immediate surrounding area is presented in Annex C-2.

-9 The Threat from Aerial Bombing
+8 The Threat from Aerial Bombing

-9.1 General Bombing History of London
+8.1 General Bombing History of London

-9.1.1 First World War
+8.1.1 First World War